Top Topics Companies Are Discussing on LinkedIn

 It’s a powerful reminder that employer branding is equal parts messaging and action.
 Messaging without action rings hollow, and action without messaging can go unnoticed.

-The world is changing before our eyes, and the conversation on LinkedIn reflects that.
+The world is changing before our eyes, and the conversation on LinkedIn about these trending news topics reflects that.
 While businesses may have once preferred to stay out of current events, today’s moment calls for more.

 Employees, candidates, and consumers expect companies to say where they stand on these issues and how they’re addressing them — from the health precautions they’re taking to protect employees to the ways they’re building a more diverse, welcoming workplace.

 See this data for Europe and the Middle East.

 Analysis based on global LinkedIn data from April 1, 2019 to June 15, 2020.
 Company posts include all organic (not sponsored) updates made to LinkedIn company pages.
 Increase in weekly volume of company posts are benchmarked against April 2019.